lukejkelly/TreeConsistency/README.md

 ```

 ### RevBayes
-RevBayes v1.2.4 (the current version at the time) was used to generate MCMC samples targeting the posterior distribution on trees for each model and data set.
+RevBayes v1.2.4 (the current version as of September 2024) was used to generate MCMC samples targeting the posterior distribution on trees for each model and data set.
 Executables and source code is available at https://revbayes.github.io/download.
 Our script to build RevBayes from source on the MeluXina supercomputer are in `config/get-rb.sh` following the instructions at https://revbayes.github.io/compile-linux.

 **TODO: update everything below.**